 Starting counselling and looking at what is causing us suffering in our lives can be daunting.
-I offer a sensitive, empathic, holding and boundaried space in which difficulties can be identified and explored.
-The counselling process is collaborative, and while it can be painful and challenging, it can also bring relief and connection as the meaning of symptoms and experiences are understood and suffering is worked through.
+I offer a sensitive, empathic, non-judgemental and boundaried space in which difficulties can be identified and explored.
+The counselling process is collaborative and can bring relief and connection as the meaning of symptoms and experiences are understood and suffering is worked through.
 I believe that through the therapeutic relationship, profound and lasting change is possible.

-I practice psychodynamic counselling in private consulting rooms in Lewes, East Sussex, offering counselling to adults and to young people aged 16 and above.
-My approach is LGBTQ+ affirmative.
+I practice psychodynamic counselling in private consulting rooms in Lewes, East Sussex, and at Haywards Heath Counselling Centre, offering counselling to adults and to young people aged 16 and above.
+My approach is LGBTQ+ affirmative and neuro-diversity sensitive.
 I am a fully qualified, registered member of the BACP, hold a current enhanced DBS and receive regular supervision to support my work.
-My consulting rooms are accessible via one flight of stairs - If you require ground floor access, please contact me and this can be discussed.

-The psychodynamic approach is based upon the premise that we all have an unconscious which profoundly influences our experience and behavior.
+The psychodynamic approach is based upon the idea that our early relationships and experiences profoundly influence our lives, thoughts, emotions and choices in the present.
 Becoming more aware of this in the context of a therapeutic relationship can help to understand ourselves better, resolve conflicts in our internal and external worlds, and gain freedom to live more creatively.

-My approach is pluralistic - I draw upon different theorists according to the unique needs of each individual.
+I draw upon different theories and my experience as a counsellor according to the unique needs of each individual.
 I work creatively and place the relationship at the heart of the process.
-With some people the work will be more Lacanian or Jungian, while for others the insights of Klein, Kohut, or Winnicott will be more relevant.
 Work may include looking at past experiences; exploring relationships- including, importantly, the dynamics of the therapeutic relationship; free-association, and the exploration of dreams and fantasies.
 For some individuals creativity such as writing or imagery is important to recovery, and this may be integrated into our work together.

 Experience & Specialisms